Did you know that microgreens are considered superfoods? If you haven’t planted yet microgreens seeds indoors, then now is the right time to do so.

-We did a comprehensive research to find the best grow lights for microgreens.
-Below you’ll find our top five list of microgreens lights.
+We did comprehensive research to find the best grow lights for microgreens.
+Below you will find our top five list of microgreens lights.
 But before we talk about microgreen grow lights, let us first tackle the light needs of microgreens.

 Light Needs of Microgreens

-The right quantity and quality of light is key to the successful cultivation of microgreens.
+The right quantity and quality of light are key to the successful cultivation of microgreens at home.

 Not any light can make your microgreens thrive, therefore choosing a suitable grow light for your plants is crucial.